“So, why do you want to work here?”

 Here’s What They Actually Mean by “Why Do You Want to Work Here?”

-First of all, because your interviewers want to know two things:
+This interview question is one of the toughest, because your interviewers want to know two things:

 - Why do you want to work for this company?